Bibliosentience, 1st synapse

 Just like the meme satirises how people broadcast the man, while keeping him stranded on the barren island as ‘content’, the absence of art criticism is a familiar lament in many parts of the world, yet scarcely given the close, patient attention the practice needs to take root.

-Criticism (2025)
+criticism (2025)

 The tired dichotomy of “art” vs “non-art,” or “art” vs “mass,” rests on a smug assumption that the former is inherently more sophisticated.
 Ironically, even those who critique this hierarchy often end up reinforcing it by arguing from within the same binary.
 Likewise with art criticism, a flat, dull kind of writing exists in both academia and pop media, while bubbly, merry tones don’t necessarily reach “the majority” as claimed either.